rickstaa/stable-learning-control/bayesian_learning_control/control/algos/pytorch/LAC_SAC_VERSIONS.md

     SAC with a SINGLE lyapunov critic.
 -   lac3: Version without Lyapunov constraint but with double-q trick.
 -   lac4: Now let's add the constraint back to the lyapunov critic.
+-   lac5: Now we add the entropy term of sac to the L_target.
+This is more in line with what SAC does.

 # SAC VERSIONS